 All that is needed is installing the DataDog agent.
-If you already have the agent installed you are good to go, if you don’t just download the agent package and follow the instructions.
+If you already have the agent installed, you are good to go; if you don’t, just download the agent package and follow the instructions.
 The only thing to keep in mind is that the default limit is 350 metrics per monitored instance.
 So you may end up being forced to contact DataDog support when you need to collect more metrics or limit the JMX metrics collection in the DataDog JMX agent configuration.
-You can also automatically gather Apache Cassandra logs if you want to have full visibility into the distributed database.
+You can also automatically gather Apache Cassandra logs if you want to have complete visibility into the distributed database.

-Feature, host, and volume-based pricing combined – each part of the solution is priced differently that can be billed annually or on-demand.
-The on-demand billing makes the solution about 17 – 20% more expensive than the annual pricing at the time of this writing.
+Feature, host, and volume-based pricing combined – each part of the solution is priced differently and billed annually or on-demand.
+The on-demand billing makes the tool about 17 – 20% more expensive than the annual pricing at the time of this writing.